rrrguez/rrrguez/README.md

 In my profile you will find mostly practises for my different subjects

-My most standing out repository is [OlypmULL](https://github.com/Computational-Thinking/OlympULL), which was my Bachelor's Degree Final Project.
+My most standing out project is [OlypmULL](https://github.com/Computational-Thinking/OlympULL), which was my Bachelor's Degree Final Project.
 Feel free to have a look at it!